Arc flash studies and compliance: What’s legally required—and what’s best practice in 2025?

 While NFPA 70E isn’t a law, OSHA often uses it as the benchmark for what’s considered safe practice.
 Failing to follow it can leave employers vulnerable under OSHA’s General Duty Clause.

-Are arc flash labels required to be updated every five years?
+Are all arc flash labels required to be updated every five years?

 Not necessarily.
 NFPA 70E does not require arc flash labels to be replaced on a five-year schedule.